Showing posts with label aging. Show all posts

 Image: Teece Aronin

-"My father," my friend said, "may never die.
+"My father," he said, "may never die.
 He isn't going gently into that good night, nor is he raging.
-He simply ignores death."
+He simply ignores Death."

-1. Either I go to heaven or I don't.
-What I mean is, if there's a heaven, I'm covered because I think I've lived the kind of life likely to get me in.
-If there's not a heaven, I won't know the difference - unless, by some oversight in the record-keeping, I go to the other place.
+1. Either I go to Heaven, or I don't.
+Either way, I'm probably fine because I think I've lived the kind of life likely to get me in.
+But if Heaven doesn't exist, I won't know the difference - unless, by some oversight in the recordkeeping, I go to the other place.

-And I doubt the other place exists if heaven doesn't; same with purgatory.
-Then again, I suppose there could be an afterlife that's not heaven or hell or purgatory.
-If it's not hell or purgatory, that would be great, but if it's not heaven, that could be bad, especially since we're talking about an eternity of something other than heaven.
-And if by some chance, there's an afterlife that isn't eternal, I might have to die all over again which seems totally unfair.
-Then where the hell am I?
+If Heaven doesn't exist, I doubt Hell does, or Purgatory, for that matter.
+Then again, I suppose there could be an afterlife that's not Heaven or Hell or Purgatory.
+If it's not Hell or Purgatory, that would be great, but if it's not Heaven, that could be bad, especially since we're talking about an eternity of something other than Heaven.
+If by some chance, there's an afterlife that isn't eternal, I might have to die all over again, which seems totally unfair.
+Then where will I be?

-Wait - these are supposed to be reasons I shouldn't be concerned, so let me back up.
+Wait - these are supposed to be reasons I'm not worried, so let me back up.

-2. If there is no afterlife, as I mentioned before, I won't know that.
-My awareness will be the same as before I was conceived - in a word: zilch.
-Before I came to be, I wasn't running around heaven, tugging on God's sleeve, yelling, "Get on with it already!
-I want to live!"
-My fear of death was predicated on the notion that I would have some kind of awareness of my lack of life, and if that were the case, I would have to be conscious and existing in an afterlife.
-Then again, I could be in purgatory or hell.
+2. If there is no afterlife, as I said before, I won't know that.
+My awareness will be the same as before I was conceived: zilch.
+Before I came to be on Earth, I wasn't trailing God all over Heaven, nagging Him like a toddler to hurry up and give me life on Earth.
+My fear of death was predicated on the notion that I would be miserable after death, but that would require an awareness of my lack of life, which means that I would have to be conscious and existing in an afterlife.
+Then again, I could be in Purgatory or Hell.
 Ugh.

-4. I'll get to play the harp.
-I like harps.
-And when presented with the possibility of acquiring a new skill such as harp-playing, I choose to not sweat little details like how I will suddenly know how to play a harp?
+3. I'll get to play the harp, and when presented with the prospect of acquiring a new skill, such as harp-playing, I refuse to sweat little details like how I will suddenly know how to play a harp.

-5. After I die, I get access to the vault where they store the answers to all the unsolved mysteries; questions such as, why John Lennon ever let Yoko Ono sing.
+4. After I die, I get access to the vault where they store the answers to Earth's unsolved mysteries, such as why John Lennon ever let Yoko Ono sing.

-One thing that still bothers me is that the words we use to describe the state or process of no longer living all sound so death-y.
+One thing that still bothers me, though, is that many of the words we use to describe the state or process of no longer living all sound so death-y.

-Rather than die, I'd prefer to plooze, and I think we should replace the word death with plooze, and dying with ploozing.
-The Rapture has some pleasant connotations which means not having to replace it with Plooze-a-Thon.
+Rather than die, I'd prefer to plooze, and I think we should replace the word death with plooze and dying with ploozing

-I can joke all I want, but about a month after my mother died, I laid down on my bed and closed my eyes.
-Mind drifting, but fully awake, I wasn't consciously thinking about her, but suddenly, I heard her voice, blossoming with delight, the state of being in which she spent so much of her earthly life.
+About a month after my mother died, I was lying on my bed, eyes closed.
+My mind was drifting, but I was fully awake, and I wasn't consciously thinking about her.
+Suddenly, I heard her voice, blossoming with delight, the state of being where she spent much of her Earthly life.

 Sunday, July 10, 2016